avan06/PS4CheaterNeo/README.md

 Determine whether to enable the `FullRowSelect` feature in the `SectionView` of the Query window. `Default disabled`.
 (0.9.9.1)
 - `SectionViewDetectHiddenSection`:
 Determine whether to enable automatic detection of hidden sections.
 This is currently an experimental feature. `Default disabled`.
 (0.9.9.7)
+- `DetectHiddenSectionStartFromTheEnd`:
+Determine whether to enable detecting hidden sections starting from the end address of the last section. `Default disabled`.
+(1.0.2.4)
 - `LastHiddenSectionLengthHex`:
 Specify the Hex length of the last hidden section.
 This only takes effect when `SectionViewDetectHiddenSection` is enabled. `Default value is 0x40000000`.
 (0.9.9.7)
 - `HiddenSectionStartAtPreviousEnd`: